 Remember, many women gain weight after menopause, too.
-Hormone changes that come with perimenopause and menopause affect the shape and distribution of body fat.
+Hormone changes that come with menopause affect the shape and distribution of body fat.
 Weight lifting tightens those areas that get loose.
 The more weight you lift, the toner your body will look and feel.

 Lean muscle also means more efficient calorie burning.
 That’s something you will need as those same hormones start to slow down your metabolism.
 Additional muscle helps you burn calories even when you are doing nothing but lounging on the couch.

 On average, one in four women will develop osteoporosis, a condition that can start as early as age 50 but is more common around age 65, according to the Centers for Disease Control and Prevention.
 As estrogen levels drop, your bones become weaker and more brittle.

 Lifting weights builds bone mineral density.
 Why?
 In the 19th Century, surgeon Julius Wolff determined that bones rebuild themselves in response to heavy loads.
 This is one of many adaptive changes the human body makes to protect health and wellness.

 It’s not clear why some women develop diseases like Alzheimer’s, but one of the current theories associates it with faulty brain signaling.
 Exercise might improve that defective functioning, including critical strength training.
 Weight lifting for women stimulates rebuilding in the brain.

 A movement like weight lifting also improves the blood flow to the brain, increasing the oxygen levels.
 Your brain has an amazing capacity to adjust in response to the environment and your personal health needs.
 Lifting just intensifies that process.

 Reduced muscle mass can pull the shoulders forward and round the back, creating that hunched-over look that all women fear.
 There is more at risk than looking hunched, though.
 The bad posture that can come with aging for women limits the range of motion in the shoulders, causing lower back pain and making you stiff and inflexible.